 - Pediatric onset of symptoms (age 3 years to puberty).

 - Episodic course of symptom severity i.e., symptoms come and go.

 - Association with group A Beta-hemolytic streptococcal infection (GABHS).

 - GABHS evidenced by either a positive throat culture for strep or a positive result for streptococcus serology (ASOT or AntiDNAse-B).

 - A history of Scarlet Fever or Rheumatic fever

-Some antibiotics kill streptococcus and other types of bacteria that may trigger PANS or PANDAS.
-However, the antibodies produced by the body in response to the streptococcus infection are the cause of the problem, not the bacteria themselves.
-Therefore one could not expect antibiotics such as penicillin to directly treat the symptoms of PANDAS/PANS.
+Some antibiotics can kill streptococcus and other types of bacteria that may trigger PANS or PANDAS.
+However, the antibodies produced by the body in response to the streptococcus infection are the cause of the problem, not the bacteria itself.
+Thus, one cannot expect that antibiotics (such as penicillin) will directly treat the symptoms of PANDAS/PANS.